Encountering God in One Another

-You can learn more about the work of CBM in Africa and around the world on our website at www.cbmin.org
+To learn more about the work of Canadian Baptist Ministries in Africa and around the world, please see our website at www.cbmin.org